-The Company has 10,000,000 authorized shares of \$0.001 par value "blank check" preferred stock, of which 500,000 shares have been designated Series A Preferred Stock.
+The Company has 10,000,000 authorized shares of \$0.001 par value "blank check" preferred stock, of which 500,000 shares have been designated Series A Preferred Stock and 300,000 shares have been designated Series B Preferred Stock.
 The shares of Series A Preferred Stock and Series B Preferred Stock are each currently convertible into one hundred (100) shares of the Company's common stock.
 The Series A Preferred Stock accrues dividends at the rate of 6% per annum, payable in cash as and when declared by the Board or upon a liquidation.
 The shares of Series B Preferred Stock are not entitled to dividends, other than the right to participate in dividends payable to holders of common stock on an as-converted basis.
-As of March 31, 2021, there were 125,233 and 101,835 shares of Series A Preferred Stock and Series B Preferred Stock, respectively, issued and outstanding.
+As of June 30, 2021, there were 95,233 and 205,169 shares of Series A Preferred Stock and Series B Preferred Stock, respectively, issued and outstanding.
 The Series A and B Preferred Stock are presented as mezzanine equity on the balance sheet due because they carry a stated value of \$10 and \$15 per share, respectively, and a deemed liquidation clause, which entitles the holders thereof to receive proceeds thereof in an amount equal to the stated value per share, plus any accrued and unpaid dividends, before any payment may be made to holders of common stock.
 Each share of Preferred Stock carries a number of votes equal to the number of shares of common stock into which such Preferred Stock may then be converted.
-The Preferred Stock generally will vote together with the common stock and not as a separate class
+The Preferred Stock generally will vote together with the common stock and not as a separate class.

-The Series A and B Preferred Stock have been classified outside of permanent equity and liabilities, the Series A Preferred Stock embodies conditional obligations that the Company may settle by issuing a variable number of equity shares, and in both the Series A and B Preferred Stock, monetary value of the obligation is based on a fixed monetary amount known at inception.
+The Series A and B Preferred Stock have been classified outside of permanent equity and liabilities. the Series A Preferred Stock embodies conditional obligations that the Company may settle by issuing a variable number of equity shares, and in both the Series A and B Preferred Stock, monetary value of the obligation is based on a fixed monetary amount known at inception.